Welcome to Briox!

 The Settings can look as below:

 From this list the user can decide wether to create the automatically calculated interest invoice or not.

 If the user has identical invoices every month, then they can create recurring invoices in Briox by creating a contract containing all the necessary invoicing information as well as the invoicing schedule, start date and end date if any.
 Once the invoices are created, they will end up in the invoice list (marked as invoice type RI) where you then send and post them as usual.

 In this view one can see all the contracts the company has, whether Active, Inactive or Terminated.

 In the registry, the auditor can see the following:

 Under the Chart of accounts section the auditor has access to the Budget and Close period.

-To examine the chart of accounts and its build up the viewer needs to go to the Reports tab and take out a report called Chart of Accounts under the Registries & Lists sections.
+To examine the chart of accounts and its build up the viewer needs to go to the Reports tab and take out a report called Chart of Accounts under the Registries & Lists section.
 This report shows the Chart of Accounts as a list, a Balance Sheet Report, or a Profit & Loss report.

 The last section in the menu is the Reports section.